rmarc29/UnifiedTalentGuides/README.md

 # UnifiedTalentGuides (TNS's Talent Guides)
 ## Info
-This is an AddOn for World of Warcraft Vanilla (v.1.12), that will show players what talent to choose depending on what class they play.
+This is an AddOn for World of Warcraft Vanilla (v.1.12) on [Turtle WoW](https://turtle-wow.org/), that will show players what talent to choose depending on what class they play.
 Based on wowhead, hcguides and other popular HC guides websites.

 ## Screenshots